 The chairs which stand on the porch are desired as “grease-impregnated.”
 They are warped and “crushed” and covered with the leavings from the station.
 The oil gets everywhere, following the family from place to place.

 a big hirsute begonia.

-In the fourth stanza, which marks the halfway point of this piece, the speaker details additional elements of the scene which lead her to believe that the family lives in the station.
+In the fourth stanza, which marks the halfway point of this piece, the speaker details additional elements of the scene which leads her to believe that the family lives in the station.
 These are markers of individual lives, coming together in one place.
 She notes the “comic books.”
 These magazines are the only elements of color in the whole landscape.
 Everything else is marred with oil or is generally dingy with age and lack of cleaning.

 The comic books are sitting on a “big dim doily” which is covered a “taboret.”
 This rather muddled description is referring the a table which is covered in what should be a white, intricately sewn, table-cloth.
-In this home though it has become “dim,” it’s white dulled by the previously mentioned elements.
+In this home, though it has become “dim,” it’s white dulled by the previously mentioned elements.